monsoonmaelstrom/book2/book2.md

 We find a vendor who’s just opening for the day.
 Fortunately, he’s not selling hand pies but frittatas.
 We order a couple each and are back on the move again as soon as we receive them.

 “So what’s the plan?”
-Giorgi finally asks.
+Giorgi finally questions.

 “Don’t die.
 Don’t lose.”